umbraco/UmbracoDocs/14/umbraco-cms/reference/security/external-login-providers.md

 Extra configuration is required when working with External Login Providers on a project hosted on Umbraco Cloud.

-Follow the steps below to disable the automatic redirect to Umbraco ID:
+To disable the automatic redirect to Umbraco ID, follow these steps:

 1. Open the `umbraco-cloud.json` file in your favorite code editor.
 2. Locate the `Identity` section.